arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 As all AQL functions are now exclusively implemented in native C++, no more conversions have to be performed to invoke any of the built-in AQL functions.
-This will speed considerably speed up the following AQL functions that had a JavaScript implementation in previous versions of ArangoDB, and any AQL expression that uses any of these functions:
+This will considerably speed up the following AQL functions and any AQL expression that uses any of these functions:

 * `APPLY`